 Prof. Dr. Philipp Bubenzer, School of Management Fribourg (HEG-FR)

-Prof. Dr. Maurizio Caon, School of Management Fribourg, School of Engineering and Architecture Fribourg (HEG-FR, HEIA-FR)
+Prof. Dr. Maurizio Caon, School of Management Fribourg (HEG-FR)

 Dr. Eliav Haskal, NCCR Bio-Inspired Materials, University of Fribourg (Uni FR)

 The Association for Student Innovation (ASI) was established in 2015 to help transform the innovation dynamics on campus in Fribourg.
 We foster cross-institutional innovation activities at the student level between the School of Management Fribourg, the University of Fribourg, the Adolphe Merkle Institute, and the School of Engineering and Architecture Fribourg.